RealGeeks/check_please/README.md

 of diffs.

-Please note that the CLI and Ruby implementations of these are a bit different (see the '"Reentrant" Flags' section).
+Please note that the CLI and Ruby implementations of these are a bit different (see the '"Reentrant" Flags' section), so if you're doing this from the command line, it'll look like `--match-by-key /:id`

-Here are some examples of how that looks on the command line:

-* `--match-by-key /:id` -- this says that the top-level element should be an array that contains only hashes, and CheckPlease should use the "id" value in each hash to match up reference/candidate pairs.

-This would correctly match up the `REFERENCE` and `CANDIDATE` documents described above.

-* `--match-by-key /books/:isbn` -- this says that the top-level element should be a hash with a 'books' key that refers to an array of book hashes, and CheckPlease should use the "isbn" value in each book hash to match up reference/candidate pairs.
+Here, have another example.
+If you want to specify a match_by_key expression below the root of the document, you can put the **key expression** further down the path: `--match-by-key /books/:isbn`

 This would correctly match up the following documents: